hyunjink12/blackscholes_pricing_v1/README.md

-This model is not intended to perfectly replicate market prices and can misprice short-dated options where event risk is significant.
+Disclaimer: This model is not intended to perfectly replicate market prices and can misprice short-dated options where event risk is significant.

 # About